-In 1988, she co-founded the Program in Latin American Studies at Johns Hopkins.
-She has been the director of the program two times since its inception.
-From 2007–09, she was chair of the Department of Spanish and Portuguese at the University of California, Irvine.
+In 1988, she co-founded the Program in Latin American Studies and has been the director of the program two times since its inception.
+From 2007–2009, she was chair of the Department of Spanish and Portuguese at the University of California, Irvine.

-Professor Castro-Klaren has been the recipient of several teaching awards.
-The Foreign Service Institute conferred upon her the title of “Distinguished Visiting Lecturer" in 1993.
-She was appointed to the Fulbright Board of Directors by President Clinton in 1999.
-She has been and is a member of many of the editorial boards of professional journals and associations.
+Professor Castro-Klarén has received a number of teaching awards and, in 1993, the Foreign Service Institute conferred upon her the title of “Distinguished Visiting Lecturer.”
+In 1999, then President Bill Clinton appointed her to the Fulbright Board of Directors.
+She has been and is a member of numerous editorial boards of professional journals and associations.
 Most recently, she has been a member of the Kluge Board at the Library of Congress.

 Professor Castro-Klarén’s recent work has focused on postcolonial theory and the Inca Garcilaso de la Vega.
 Her most recent books include The Narrow Pass of Our Nerves: Writing, Coloniality, and Postcolonial Theory (Iberoamericana Vervuert, 2011) and the volume, edited with Christian Fernández, Inca Garcilaso and Contemporary World-Making (U Pittsburgh P, 2016).
 She is currently working on a book-length study tentatively titled Writing the Inca Empire: The Inca Garcilaso and Renaissance Political Theory, which examines the Inca Garcilaso’s political theory.

 Twice a finalist for Johns Hopkins University’s Excellence in Teaching award, Professor Castro-Klarén teaches a range of undergraduate and graduate courses on colonial and modern Latin American literature and culture.
 Below is a partial list of recent courses she has taught: